morganjwilliams/pyrolite/docs/source/dev/contributing.rst

 -------------------------

-If you've tried to do something with :code:`pyrolite`, but it didn't work, and googling erro messages didn't help (or, if the error messages are full of :code:`pyrolite.XX.xx`), you can submit a
+If you've tried to do something with :code:`pyrolite`, but it didn't work, and googling error messages didn't help (or, if the error messages are full of :code:`pyrolite.XX.xx`), you can submit a
 `Bug Report <https://github.com/morganjwilliams/pyrolite/issues/new?assignees=morganjwilliams&labels=bug&template=bug-report.md>`__ .
 Perhaps also check the